 The Creative Penn is no longer accepting guest posts.
 This might change in the future, so please come back to this page for an update.]

 I welcome guest posts on the blog as long as they follow the following guidelines:

-- Articles should be on the topics of writing craft, creativity, and author mindset, or evergreen business and marketing ideas (not short term tactics).
+- Articles should be on the topics of writing craft for fiction and non-fiction, creativity, author mindset, or evergreen business principles.
 They should be written to a professional standard.

 - The author of the post should be the author of a book, or be in some way related to the book industry.

 - The article should be useful or thought-provoking and the body of the article should not be marketing your book/product.
 However, it can be on a related topic e.g. an article on self-editing can be written by the author of a book on editing!